The Regulatory Burden

 - Encrypt all payment card data

-- Map all sensitive data to the systems and processes that access it to ensure you know where your vulnerabilities are and fortify them
+- Map all sensitive data to the systems, processes, and people who access it to ensure you know where your vulnerabilities are and fortify them

 - Limit access to sensitive information to only those who must have it to do their jobs

 - Continuously monitor compliance stance across all frameworks that apply to the scope of your business

 - Get real-time risk scores to surface hidden and changing risk to your organization